 Many corporations either use bonds or preferred shares for raising money.
 Both types of investments are similar in certain aspects however there are a few key differences that set them apart.
 The type of security they represent is one of the biggest.
 For example, if a shareholder invests in preferred shares, the stock will be considered as an equity instrument.
 This means that the shareholder will be entitled to a partial ownership of the company instead of a creditor.
-On the other hand, investing in a bond would mean that the shareholder is a creditor of the company.
+On the other hand, investing in bonds would mean that the shareholder is a creditor of the company.

 As you can see, I have been sharing more information about the fixed income sector as I believe it is a necessary complement to dividend investing.
 Below are some related posts if you want to read further: